Texas to Florida Car Shipping

 Yes.
 It is important that you, or another adult that you trust, is there for pickup and delivery of your vehicle.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle’s condition.

-Here’s how it works: When you book your shipment, simply provide us with your pickup address in Texas and delivery address in Florida.
-Our carrier will come to you at both ends of the journey.
-This saves you time and eliminates the need to drive to a terminal.
+Here’s how it works: When you book your Texas to Florida car shipping, simply provide us with your pickup address in Texas and your delivery address in Florida.
+Our carrier will come right to these locations to handle your vehicle.

-Door-to-door service is included in most of our Texas to Florida car shipping quotes at no extra cost.
-It’s the most popular option for customers moving between these states because of the convenience it offers.
+Door-to-door service is included in our standard Texas to Florida shipping rates – no extra fees.
+It’s the most popular option because it saves you time and eliminates the need to drive to a terminal.

 Many Auto Transport companies try to tease customers with lower rates, only to surprise you with “hidden costs” later.
 At Sherpa Auto Transport, we do things differently.
 We provide one locked-in price upfront and stick to it.
 If unexpected costs arise, we pay them out of our own pocket.